my-realm/depth-first/max-recursive-depth.md

 <br>

-**Only time will tell, and those of us who may still be alive as the future unfolds, shall bare witness.**
+**Only time will tell, and those of us who may still be alive as the future unfolds, shall bear witness.**